browserengineering/book/book/invalidation.md

         self.height.set(new_height)
 ```

-Note that we have to `read` the `children` field before using it.
+Note that in this last code block, we first `read` the `children`
+field, then iterate over the list of children and `read` each of their
-That's because `height`, unlike the previous layout fields, depends on
+`height` fields.
+The `height` field, unlike the previous layout
-the children's fields, not the parent's.
-Luckily, just using the
+fields, depends on the children's fields, not the parent's, and that's
-`ProtectedField` methods handles this correctly.
+how we correctly iterate over children.

 So that's all the layout fields on `BlockLayout` and `DocumentLayout`.
 Do go through and fix up these layout types' `paint` methods (and also
 the `DrawCursor` helper)---but note that the browser won't quite run
 right now, because the `BlockLayout` assumes its children's `height`
 fields are protected, but if those fields are `LineLayout`s they aren't.
+Let's get to that next.

 ::: {.further}